 The Kids Unlimited program needs dedicated space which would include adding 3,000 square feet of indoor area, a large accessible area with tables, shelves and storage, large game table area, kitchen, boy's and girl's restroom, storage closet, office, open entrance area with desk.
 An adjacent 4,500 square foot indoor gym would also be beneficial, as well as large open fields for sporting activities.

-If the Community Center expansion occurs as proposed, the existing Fitness Center would be converted to the new dedicated space for our children's program.
+isting Fitness Center would be converted to the new dedicated space for our children's program.
 In addition, new playground equipment would be installed for use by both the Kids Unlimited program as well as the community.